Example configuration.yaml entry

 State color

-Each entity has its own color, based on domain, device_class, and state, to be easily recognizable.
-Theses colors are used in dashboards and history.
+Each entity has its own color, based on domain, device_class, and state, so it is easily recognizable.
+These colors are used in dashboards and history.
 Home Assistant has default color rules that fit most use cases.

 Here is a list of domains that support colors: alarm_control_panel, alert, automation, binary_sensor, calendar, camera, climate, cover, device_tracker, fan, group, humidifier, input_boolean, light, lock, media_player, person, plant, remote, schedule, script, siren, sun, switch, timer, update, and vacuum.